Lisa Madigan spars with Rauner over immigration ban

 “We must find a way to balance our tradition as a state welcoming of refugees while ensuring the safety and security of our citizens.”

-Demertzis did not respond to a questions about whether the moratorium on Syrian refugees remained in place.

-Madigan in January filed a lawsuit that would block the state from paying non-essential employees until a budget is passed, a move that could force a government shutdown that Rauner seems desperately to want to avoid.
+Madigan in January filed a motion in a St. Clair County lawsuit that would block the state from paying non-essential employees until a budget is passed.
+The case could force a government shutdown that Rauner seems desperately to want to avoid.
 The threat of a shutdown would seem to give leverage to Madigan’s father, House Speaker Michael Madigan and leader of the state’s Democrats, in his battle with Rauner.

-Rauner has insisted that the Democrats who control both the House and Senate pass his “Turnaround Agenda” package of reforms before he will sign off on a state budget, and has savaged Michael Madigan as
+Rauner has insisted that the Democrats who control both the House and Senate pass at least portions of his “Turnaround Agenda” package of reforms before he will sign off on a state budget, and has savaged Michael Madigan as

 the man almost solely responsible for the state’s failing financial health.
 The stalemate between the two has left the state with no budget, which, by law, should prevent the state from sending paychecks to state employees whose work is not required by federal laws or court orders.